minetest/minetest/doc/client_lua_api.md

     * must be called during mod load time

 ### Mod channels
+You can find mod channels communication scheme in `docs/mod channels.png`.

 * `minetest.mod_channel_join(channel_name)`
     * Client joins channel `channel_name`.
 If channel has no member it's created.
 You should listen from incoming messages with `minetest.register_on_modchannel_message` call to receive incoming messages.
-Warning, this function is asynchronous, you should use a minetest.after(2, function() ... end) at least, to permit server acknowledge your request
+Warning, this function is asynchronous,
+    * You should use a minetest.after(2, function() ... end) at least, to permit server acknowledge your request
 * `minetest.mod_channel_leave(channel_name)`
     * Client leaves channel `channel_name`.
 No more incoming or outgoing messages can be sent to this channel from client mods.
-* `minetest.mod_channel_send_msg(channel_name, message)`
+* `minetest.mod_channel_send(channel_name, message)`
     * Send `message` though `channel_name`.
 You should have joined `channel_name` before.
       If `channel_name` was not joined, message will be dropped.

 ### Misc.
 * `minetest.parse_json(string[, nullvalue])`: returns something
     * Convert a string containing JSON data into the Lua equivalent